Battle of the Samichon River: Military situation

-From 19 January 1952, the 3rd Battalion, Royal Australian Regiment (3 RAR) was in defence on the Jamestown Line as part of the 28th British Commonwealth Brigade before going into reserve on 18 April, where they remained until the end of June.
-Meanwhile, in early 1952 the Australian government had agreed to an American request to increase its forces in Korea, dispatching a second infantry battalion to join 3 RAR which had been fighting since September 1950.
-The 1st Battalion, Royal Australian Regiment (1 RAR) arrived in Korea on 6 April 1952, with both battalions forming part of the 28th British Commonwealth Brigade under the command of an Australian brigadier.
+From 19 January 1952, the 3rd Battalion, Royal Australian Regiment, (3 RAR) was in defence on the Jamestown Line as part of the 28th British Commonwealth Brigade before going into reserve on 18 April, where they remained until the end of June.
+Meanwhile, in early 1952, the Australian government had agreed to an American request to increase its forces in Korea, dispatching a second infantry battalion to join 3 RAR which had been fighting since September 1950.
+The 1st Battalion, Royal Australian Regiment, (1 RAR) arrived in Korea on 6 April 1952, with both battalions forming part of the 28th British Commonwealth Brigade under the command of an Australian brigadier.
 The brigade re-entered the line on 30 June and 1 RAR spent the following fourteen weeks patrolling, ambushing and raiding, before the 28th British Commonwealth Brigade again went into reserve on 5 October.
 The brigade returned to the Jamestown Line in early November, with 1 RAR taking over the defences on Hill 355 from the Canadians.
 The Australians were subsequently forced to clean up large quantities of rubbish left by the Canadians as well as repairing and camouflaging the defences which had recently been attacked by the PVA.
 1 RAR implemented an aggressive patrol program in an effort to regain control of no-man's land from the PVA, which had been allowed to establish hides close to the perimeter.
 Several PVA outposts were subsequently destroyed during raids of up to company-size.

-On 28 December 1952, 3 RAR took over the defences on Hill 355 and remained there until the 1st Commonwealth Division went into reserve at the end January 1953.
-On 21 March, 1 RAR was replaced in Korea by 2 RAR, after nearly 12 months operational service.
-Heavy fighting occurred in March, with the PVA moving back over to a limited offensive in the US I Corps sector, in an attempt to regain the initiative following the winter.
+On 28 December 1952, 3 RAR took over the defences on Hill 355 and remained there until the 1st Commonwealth Division went into reserve at the end of January 1953.
+On 21 March, 1 RAR was replaced in Korea by 2 RAR, after nearly 12 months of operational service.
+Heavy fighting occurred in March, with the PVA moving back over to a limited offensive in the US I Corps' sector, in an attempt to regain the initiative following the winter.
 Heavy fighting occurred around the Hook, which was by then held by the US 2nd Infantry Division following the relief of the 1st Commonwealth Division, the Old Baldy and Pork Chop Hill features held by the US 7th Division, and in the western sector held by the US 1st Marine Division around the Vegas and Nevada Complex.
 Peace talks finally resumed at Panmunjom on 6 April and an agreement was soon made to exchange sick and wounded prisoners.
-Consequently, 648 UN and 6,670 PVA and North Korean prisoners were subsequently repatriated as part of Operation Little Switch on 20 April, including five Australians.
+Consequently, 648 UN and 6,670 PVA and North Korean prisoners were repatriated as part of Operation Little Switch on 20 April, including five Australians.
 For a while, the tempo of operations slackened, returning to the small-scale raids and probes of the winter months.
 Yet during the final three months of the war, the PVA launched a series of offensives prior to the signing of a ceasefire agreement.